Woodsandfields/HumanActivityRecognition/README.md

 The raw data were assembled in a readable way for convenient processing and analysis by combining all necessary features: activities, subjects, and variables.
 Original test and train sets have been merged in order to get a complete view of all the data that were collected.
 Only mean and standard deviation as provided by the original variables in the raw data have been kept, for a total of 86 variables.
 Because of this choice, specific information contained in the inertial signal files from the raw data have been set aside.

 Activity labels have been put first with the goal of getting a view by activity first rather than by subject first when coming to the final summary as it makes more sense.
-Subjects have been reordered by rank from 1 to 30 from the test group and the train group together.
+Subjects have been reordered by identifier from 1 to 30 from the test group and the train group together.
 Activity coded labels have been replaced by original names like "STANDING" or "SITTING", etc. Variable names have been slightly rearranged for scripting convenience as well as for compliance with the recommandations issued by the Johns Hopkins University data science department.

 In *data_set1.csv*, all observations for each activity and subject have been kept (when related to mean and standard deviation, as said above).
 In *data_set2.csv*, a summary of those has been made by giving the average for each variable by activity and subject.